 What makes this the best sourdough pizza crust:

-I’ve been working on this Sourdough Pizza Crust recipe over the past few weeks, and I’m so excited to share it with you.
+I’ve been working on this recipe over the past few weeks, and I’m so excited to share it with you!

 When you cook pizza at the right temperature, the crust gets the correct amount of crispy texture, without being brittle or dry.
 Hot ovens also mean that your pizza stone inside stays hot consistently, and retains heat so each pizza will literally take 5 minutes to make.

-Through trial and error, having zone dividers on the grill was a significant piece of the success puzzle.
-While the two burners on the left side of the grill were responsible for cooking the crust, the right side of the grill could be off, so I could move the pizza to the top cooking rack, close the lid, and let it finish “baking” without burning the crust.
+Through trial and error, having zone dividers on the grill was a significant piece of the puzzle.
+While the two burners on the left side of the grill were responsible for cooking the crust, the right side of the grill was off so I could move the pizza to the top cooking rack, close the lid, and let it finish “baking” without burning the crust.

 Another important topic: organization.
 Now, I wouldn’t consider myself a super organized cook, but it’s an essential part of this pizza making situation.